 Once we were through customs at Tokyo Haneda Airport we caught the train from the airport in to Tokyo, changing once from one line to another.
 Once in the city we made our way to the Japan Rail office to trade coupons for our Japan Rail passes that allow unlimited travel over a certain period of time.

 Train travel is fantastic in Japan but is quite expensive.
 The Japan Rail Passes can save you quite a bit of money.
 There are a number of different passes and when we were in Japan the passes need to be purchased before you arrive in Japan.

 Once the rail passes were sorted we made seat reservations on the bullet train to Nagano.
 By this time it was peak hour.
 Carrying our backpacks and dragging a 32kg snowboard bag through a massively crowded station was a bit of a mission.

 Thankfully it was not far to go and we bought some bento boxes for snacks on the train, which left exactly on time.
 Trains run like clockwork in Japan!

 The trip to Nagano took us up into the mountains and it was exciting to see a lot of snow around.
 There had been a massive dump of snow a couple of days earlier and the locals were on the rooftop of many buildings shovelling it off.
 It looked like hard and dangerous work to me.

-At Nagano we transferred to a small local train line that made its way up the valley to Myoko.
+At Nagano, which is another popular winter destination, we transferred to a small local train line that made its way up the valley to Myoko.
 The journey was nothing short of spectacular.
 The train wound along between snow covered trees beside a beautiful stream with snow-capped mountains in the distance.
 It was such a beautiful journey.